1. The Problem: Setup Decisions Lock the Outcome

 6. FAQ (Top 20) — Strategic Setup Questions

-How to use this FAQ: These answers are written to be RTB/CRA-safe and easy to defend.
-Where a number depends on your property or a changing rule, the answer tells you what to verify and where.
+How to use this FAQ: These answers avoid hard numbers unless they can be cited.
+Where a rule changes over time, the answer tells you what to verify and where.

 Q1: What renovations most reliably increase rent?